Demopans/SPRING_py3/README.md

 Most of the libraries SPRING needs can then be installed by running:

-`conda install numpy scipy matplotlib h5py flask networkx`
+`conda install numpy scipy matplotlib h5py flask networkx scikit-learn`

+Also run:

+`pip install annoy python-louvain`

 The `fa2` library has to be installed from modified source code.
 To do so, you'll create a folder with the source code by running these commands: